ryanstraits/ryanstraits.github.io/_posts/2018-05-14-part-3-a-grown-up-soul.md

 ---

-Next week, we'll take a look at what life in the future has been like for me as a husband and a father over the past few years.
+[Next](/2018/05/07/part-2-middling-age.html), we'll take a look at what life in the future has been like for me as a husband and a father over the past few years.
 Thanks for reading!

 ---